primevprotocol/docs-builder-boost/src/routes/docs/[...1]Overview/[...2]SystemOverview/+page.md

 ## General Security Model

 There’s an implied trust in providers due to their ability to store the private bundle payloads of searchers.
 The current version of builder-boost makes honesty assumptions that the provider provides correct and accurate execution data it sends to a user.
-We've planned a protocol integrity layer to remove these assumptions in the future.
+The Primev team has planned a protocol integrity layer to remove these assumptions in the future.

 ## Registry Contract Details

-The Registry Contract can be thought of as the authorization destination for the Primev protocol.
+The registry contract can be thought of as the authorization destination for the Primev protocol.
 It allows providers to set the minimum payment requirement to authorize a connection.

 ## Endpoints